babarrett/g80-9009/README.md

 ---
 ## Costs for Keyboard and parts to assemble

+This is one datapoint, based upon my experience.

 | Item                            |   Price | Controller | Direct | Direct+Soarer | KVM  |
 | ------------------------------- |--------:|:----------:| :-----:| :------------:| :---:|
 | G80-9009 Keyboard*              | $111.01 |    Y       |  Y     |     Y         |  Y   |